karlosye/LeetCode-notes/record.md

 ```

 ## 9. Palindrome Number
+First approach: convert the number into string and use two pointers technique
-A second approach: a mathematical approach, without converting the number into a string.
+Second approach: a mathematical approach, without converting the number into a string
 ```
 var isPalindrome = function(x) {